Augusto Barcia Trelles: Exile and last years

 Seeing the war irretrievably lost, in 1939 he left Europe and moved to Latin America, settling in Buenos Aires.

 His departure into exile was followed by repression on the part of Franco's dictatorship.
 The Special Tribunal for the Repression of Freemasonry and Communism sentenced him to thirty years imprisonment and absolute disqualification from practicing his profession, while the National Tribunal for Political Responsibilities imposed a fine of twenty-five million pesetas and the confiscation of all his assets.
 It was even proposed that he should lose his Spanish nationality.

 Since 1941 he was president of the Patronato Hispano-Argentino de Cultura, developing a feverish activity as a writer and lecturer.21 In parallel, he would also collaborate actively with the Republican institutions in exile: he was part of the central board of Acción Republicana Española, at the same time he served as delegate in Argentina of the Junta Española de Liberación.
 After the Second World War, he attended in Mexico City the meeting of the Republican Courts in exile.
-In August 1945 he became Minister of Finance of the government of the Republic in exile presided over by José Giral, a position he would hold until August 1947.
+In August 1945 he became Minister of Finance of the government-in-exile presided over by José Giral, a position he would hold until August 1947.

 He died in Buenos Aires on June 19, 1961.